-For design-level information of specific components or subsystems relevant to the server boards described in this document, additional documents can be obtained through Intel[®].
-The following table lists documents used as reference to compile much of the data provided here.
-Some of the listed documents are not publically available and must be ordered through your local Intel[®] representative.
+For design-level information of specific components or subsystems relevant to the server boards described in this document, additional documents can be obtained through Intel.
+The documents listed in Reference Documents are used as reference to compile much of the data provided here.
+Some of the listed documents are not publically available and must be ordered through your local Intel representative.